Dark Web Marketplaces and COVID-19: before the vaccine: Background: Dark Web Marketplaces

-It is hard to estimate how many live dark web marketplaces currently exist.
-Recent reports include independent researcher Gwern, which identified 19 live platforms on April 22, 2020~\cite{gwern_live_markets}, the website darknetstats, which registered 10 live ``established'' marketplaces on May 27, 2020~\cite{darknetstats_live_markets}, and the already cited report~\cite{broadhurstavailability} which crawled 20 different websites.
-Currently established marketplaces include Empire, Hydra and White House marketplaces.
+It is hard to estimate how many live DWMs currently exist.
+Some recent reports include one from independent researcher Gwern, who identified 19 live platforms on April 22, 2020~\cite{gwern_live_markets}, the website darknetstats, which registered 10 live ``established'' DWMs on May 27, 2020~\cite{darknetstats_live_markets}, and one where 20 DWMs were observed one single day (April 3, 2020)~\cite{broadhurstavailability}.
+Currently established DWMs at the time of writing include Hydra and White House marketplaces.